solworktech/md2pdf/README.md

 - Links
 - Code blocks and backticked text

-## Tests

-The tests included in this repo (see the `testdata` folder) were taken from the BlackFriday package.
-They create PDF files and while the tests may complete without errors, visual inspection of the created PDF is the only way to determine if the tests *really* pass!

-The tests create log files that trace the [gomarkdown](https://github.com/gomarkdown/markdown) parser callbacks.
-This is a valuable debug tool showing each callback and data provided in each while the AST is presented.

-## Limitations and Known Issues

-1. It is common for Markdown to include HTML.
-HTML is treated as a "code block". *There is no attempt to convert raw HTML to PDF.*

-2. Github-flavored Markdown permits strikethough using tildes.
-This is not supported at present by `fpdf` as a font style.

-3. The markdown link title, which would show when converted to HTML as hover-over text, is not supported.
-The generated PDF will show the actual URL that will be used if clicked, but this is a function of the PDF viewer.

-4. Currently all levels of unordered lists use a dash for the bullet.
-This is a planned fix; [see here](https://github.com/solworktech/mdtopdf/issues/1).

-5. Definition lists are not supported (not sure that markdown supports them -- I need to research this)

-6. The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
-These are exported and available via the `Styler` struct.
-Note that fill color only works when using `CellFormat()`.
-This is the case for: tables, codeblocks, and backticked text.

-7. Tables are supported, but no attempt is made to ensure fit.
-You can, however, change the font size and spacing to make it smaller.
-See example.

 ## Installation

 You can obtain the pre-built `md2pdf` binary for your OS and arch